Skip to main content

 Blockchain 101 Quiz

-ChIPs is a nonprofit organization that advances and connects women in technology, law, and policy.
-We seek to accelerate innovation through diversity of thought, participation, and engagement.
+ChIPs is a nonprofit organization dedicated to advancing and connecting women in technology, law, and policy, driving innovation through diversity, active participation, and engagement.

 Instagram: @scuchips